Skip to main content

 3.5.
 Run a task from the CLI

 To shorten the feedback loop during development, you can run a task directly from the CLI using the conveyor run command.
-This command performs a build and runs the job on the cluster, bypassing Airflow and showing the logs directly in your console.
+This command performs a build and runs the job on the cluster, avoiding the need to deploy your project to Airflow and showing the logs directly in your console instead.

 conveyor run --env $ENVIRONMENT_NAME --dag $PROJECT_NAME --task sample